 - The general format of a qualifications summary is objectively superior to a career objective, because it saves the hiring manager time and effort.
 There’s no point in handicapping yourself just because you’re not an experienced professional.

-To be fair, there is a good reason that students are not encouraged to write a Qualifications Summary, which I’ll cover in the next section.
+To be fair, there is a good reason that students are not encouraged to write a statement of qualifications, which I’ll cover in the next section.

-6. When Should You NOT Write a Qualifications Summary?
+7. When Should You NOT Write a Summary of Qualifications?

 You should avoid writing one if you are lacking in skills, experience, and activity.
-That is the primary reason that students are discouraged from writing a them – because it’s naturally going to look weak and fragile compared to a seasoned professional.
+That is the primary reason that students are discouraged from writing a them – because yours is naturally going to look weak and fragile compared to a seasoned professional with substantial concrete experience.

 If you fall into the category of unskilled, uneducated, and not active, you need not worry.
 There are other strategies that you can use to solidify your resume and convey your employability.
 You can get tips to do so by exploring our guide on how to write an effective resume.

 8. Resume Genius’ Resume Builder

-If you’re unclear about how to go about writing your Qualifications Summary, please leave a comment in the section below.
+If you’re unclear about how to go about writing your summary of qualifications, please leave a comment in the section below.
 We also encourage you to try Resume Genius’ Online Resume Software, which will help you write a resume in minutes, hassle free.

-If you want to write your own resume, consider downloading one of Resume Genius’ free and professional resume templates, and filling in the information yourself.
+Finally, if you want to write your own resume, consider downloading one of Resume Genius’ free and professional resume templates and filling in the information yourself.
 If you need guidance, find a specific resume sample from your industry, and take inspiration from its bullet points and formatting.